LimKianAn/xcluster/README.md

 ## Finalizer

-When you want to do some clean-up before *api-server* deletes your resource upon `kubectl delete` in no time, *finalizer* comes in handy.
+When you want to do some clean-up before *api-server* deletes your resource in no time upon `kubectl delete`, *finalizer* comes in handy.
 It's just a string.
-For example, the finalizer of `XCluster` in **xcluster_types.go**:
+For example, the finalizer of `XCluster` in [**xcluster_types.go**](https://github.com/LimKianAn/xcluster/blob/main/api/v1/xcluster_types.go):

 `const XClusterFinalizer = "xcluster.finalizers.cluster.www.x-cellent.com"`

-The *api-server* will not delete the very instance before its *finalizer*s are all removed from the instance.
-For example, in **xcluster_controller.go** we add the above finalier to the `XCluster` instance, so later when the instance is about to be deleted, the *api-server* can't delete the instance before we've freed the *metal-stack* network and then removed the finalizer from the instance:
+The *api-server* will not delete the instance before its *finalizer*s are all removed from the instance.
+For example, in [**xcluster_controller.go**](https://github.com/LimKianAn/xcluster/blob/main/controllers/xcluster_controller.go) we add the above finalier to the `XCluster` instance, so later when the instance is about to be deleted, the *api-server* can't delete the instance before we've freed the *metal-stack* network and then removed the finalizer from the instance:

 ```go
 	resp, err := r.Driver.NetworkFind(&metalgo.NetworkFindRequest{